 By USCG regulations, before we leave the dock on a mission - of any type or any duration - we must, as a crew, go through a check-list akin to a vessel exam.
-This includes, among many items, where are:
+This includes, among many items, the location of:

-- 1. The extra life jackets (we must have ours on at all times, which is an EXCELLENT idea, skipper) Do I REALLY Need to Wear a Life Jacket; - 2.
-The medical kit and ensure that none of the perishable supplies have in fact perished due to the passage of time; - 3.
-The "visual distress signals", i.e., flares and that they have not expired and are serviceable (Visual Distress Signals and the Private Boat Captain); - 4.
-The boat hook a good tool for extending for retrieving something or someone that may be just out of reach: - 5.
-The Man Overboard "apparatus", i.e., line and ring to throw to someone who has indeed fallen overboard; - 6.
-And fire extinguishers (My Boat Is On Fire).
+• The extra life jackets.
+(We must have ours on at all

+times, which is an EXCELLENT idea, skipper.)

+• The medical kit - and ensure that none of the perishable supplies have in fact perished due to the passage of time.

+• The "visual distress signals", i.e., flares - and that they have not expired and are serviceable.

+• The boat hook - a good tool for extending to retrieve - or someone - just out of reach.

+• The Man Overboard "apparatus", i.e., line and ring to throw to someone who has indeed fallen overboard.

+• Fire extinguishers.

-This list is by no means exhaustive but it represents some of the major categories of pending disaster that may befall a skipper.
+This list is by no means exhaustive, but it represents some of the major categories of pending disaster that may befall a skipper.
 While you are dealing with the boat and how it needs to be used to respond to the emergency, your crew can be dealing with the crew's response.
-Whether it be a grounding (more about boats running aground), or far worse, a vessel sinking being dealt with (more about boats sinking), you as the skipper have a lot on your mind and a lot to deal with.
+Whether it be a grounding, or far worse, a vessel sinking being dealt with, you as the skipper have a lot on your mind and a lot to deal with.
 Can you imagine yourself also having to stop dealing with the emergency at hand so that you can direct crew to emergency equipment that will protect them and you from the effects of that emergency?